lquesada/ComfyUI-Interactive/README.md

 Several "Interactive Selector" nodes may be plugged to an "Interactive Switch".
 Selector nodes contain a button that the user can press to select that path of execution and continue execution.

-The "Interactive Trigger" only allows execution to progress when a button is pressed.

 The simple versions of the nodes show and pass an image.
 The "with parameters" versions of the nodes show and pass the image (optional), but also passes a latent, mask, string, int, and float.

 The "Interactive Save" node previews images and contains a button that triggers saving the image.